 If you’re experiencing soreness in specific areas of your face or neck, you have already experienced the existence of what are called “trigger points.”

 Trigger points manifest as knots or bands in the muscle, and can often cause pain to manifest in other locations.

 Active trigger points are actively referring pain and cause noticeable discomfort, while latent trigger points cause stiffness and restricted motion.
 Through a thorough myofascial muscle palpitation exam, your TruDenta doctor can locate the latent trigger points to be focused on during physical therapy.

 Trauma to the head, neck, face or jaw is more common than you might think — it can be caused by anything from orthodontic work to mild sports injuries.

-Knowing your history helps your TruDenta specialist identify and rule out likely causes of your headaches by looking for certain events that are statistically more likely to cause dental imbalances.
+Knowing your history helps your TruDenta doctor identify and rule out likely causes of your headaches by looking for certain events that are statistically more likely to cause dental imbalances.

 The goal of therapeutic ultrasound treatment is to return circulation to sore, strained muscles through increased blood flow and heat, and to use sounds waves to break up scar tissue and deep adhesions.

 Therapeutic exposure to ultrasound reduces trigger point sensitivity and has been indicated as a useful clinical tool for managing myofascial pain and has been shown to evoke pain-inhibiting effects on trigger points.

 Srbely JZ, Dickey JP.
 Randomized controlled study of the antinociceptive effect of ultrasound on trigger point sensitivity: novel applications in myofacial therapy?
 Clin Rehabil.
 2007 May; 21(5): 411-7.

 The existence of active and latent trigger points can be painful and restrictive, as well as interfering with the normal functioning of the jaw and neck.